Today, I want to share the results of my 90-Day Content Marketing Challenge.

 I’ve read about the 90-Day Content Marketing Challenge several times online before, and I decided I wanted to do one for myself.
 The purpose of me doing one was to build my network marketing business AND get added exposure to my blog.

-Also, I’ve done several 90-Day MLM Challenges before, and experience great results.
+Also, I’ve done several 90-Day MLM Challenges before, and experienced great results.
 I figured I could apply the same hustle to a 90-Day Content Marketing Challenge and get similar results.

 My challenge went from August 2, 2018 to October 30, 2018.